agCepeda/PythonLearning/Basics/ConstantsVariablesLiterals/README.md

 What is the difference between them?
 I will explain that.

 The constants are inmutables references that always has the same value which was assigned in its declaration.
-Variables are mutable references that can change the its value through the execution of the program.
+Variables are mutable references that can change its value through the execution of the program.
 Literals are values written directly in the code.

 ## Variables